 Documentation for non-registry programs must consist of the following:

-Remember: If you are not in compliance with the CPE requirements by June 30th and you need to use "carryback" hours from the subsequent fiscal year, the CPE non-compliance fees continue to accrue until the date you notify the Board in writing, not the date you complete the coursework.
-You are required to submit certificates of completion for carryback hours along with payment of the CPE non-compliance fees.
+Remember: If you are not in compliance with the CPE requirements by June 30th and you need to use "carryback" hours from the subsequent fiscal year, the CPE non-compliance fees continue to accrue until the date you submit your certificates of completion for carryback hours along with payment of the CPE non-compliance fees to the Board.

-Each year a percentage of CPAs will be contacted by the Board and will be required to submit a complete record of CPE for the previous three year reporting period as part of an ongoing audit process.
+Each year a percentage of CPAs will be contacted by the Board and required to submit a complete record of CPE for the previous three-year reporting period as part of an ongoing audit process.
 In cases where the board determines that the hour information supplied by the licensee is not supported by the documentation supplied by the licensee or the hours do not meet the requirements of this chapter, the board may grant an additional period of time in which the deficiencies can be cured or the board may take disciplinary action.
-Licenses determined not in compliance shall be assessed the late processing fee required in part 1105.3000.
+Licensees determined not in compliance must pay a late processing fee (see MN Rule 1105.3000(E).
 Fraudulent reporting is a basis for disciplinary action.